fau-is/IntroCS/Section7/Tasks/Polymorphisms/README.md

 Create a function sum that can sum up at leas two and up to four numbers at the same time.

 ## Operator overloading
+Implement a class Item(), which represents an item on a payment receipt.

+Item should have three attributes; the name of an item, the quantity and the price per piece.
+In a main function, construct two items and sum them up using the ‘+’ operator.

+What happens?

+Assuming we want to receive the total price

 ## Method Overriding